diogoff/isttok-tomography/README.md

-# isttok-tomography
-Source code for the ISTTOK training program on _Tokamak Engineering and Operation_
+# Source code for the ISTTOK training program on _Tokamak Engineering and Operation_